alexlawford/hunyuan-control-lora-modal/README.md

-Try out the [Hunyuan Video Keyframe Lora](https://huggingface.co/dashtoon/hunyuan-video-keyframe-control-lora) by running it on [Modal's Serverless AI cloud].
+Try out the [Hunyuan Video Keyframe Lora](https://huggingface.co/dashtoon/hunyuan-video-keyframe-control-lora) by running it on [Modal's Serverless AI cloud](https://modal.com).
 Just need to clone this repository and sign up for Modal  (if you haven't already).

 Once you've signed up for Modal, just run: